Virco: Financial struggles

 Virco's financial performance peaked in the late 1990s, reaching a record stock price of $17.50 a share in February 1998.
 Profits also peaked in 1998, with the company turning a profit of nearly $18 million on revenues of $275 million.
 Revenue continued to grow until 2000, when it peaked at $287 million.
 Since 2000, the company has struggled with declining revenues which have made it difficult to remain consistently profitable.
 In the past 20 years, revenue has fluctuated between a low of $158 million in 2012 to $229 million in 2007, averaging around $200 million a year.
 In the seventeen years since 2002, the company has turned a profit in seven years, with losses exceeding $20 million in 2003.
 While Virco has successfully reduced costs in recent years, profitability for the company remains, in part, dependent on the cost of raw material purchases.
-Volatility in the commodity market for materials such as steel, plastic, and wood has resulted in cost increases which the company has not always been able to offset through increasing the price of its products.
+Volatility in the international markets for materials such as steel, plastic, and wood has resulted in cost increases which the company has not always been able to offset through increasing the price of its products.
 The tariffs announced under the "America First" policy of the Trump administration in 2018 were recognized as leading to a significant increase in the cost of steel purchases for the company.

-These financial woes led to signification reductions in the number of permanent employees.
+These financial woes led to significant reductions in the number of permanent employees.
 The number of employees peaked at nearly 2,950 in August 2000.
 A voluntary separation program in 2003 led to the departure of 485 employees while an additional 160 employees were laid off.
 Further cost-trimming measures instituted by cutting labor costs brought the number of employees from 1,045 in 2011 to 825 at the beginning of 2020, a more than 70% workforce reduction since 2000.
 The company supplements this reduced full-time workforce with temporary workers that help with seasonal production bumps in the summer months, sometimes utilizing around 200–300 temporary workers.